Avian Influenza A(H5) Outbreak

 Routine Surveillance Updates

-- CDC reports that for the duration of the outbreak, 330 tests for poultry workers and 147 tests for dairy workers have been sent to CDC for H5N1 testing, resulting in a positivity rate since March 2024 of 6.36% (21/330) and 23.81% (35/147), respectively.
+- CDC reports that for the duration of the outbreak, 160 tests have been conducted for individuals with exposure to dairy cows and 400 tests have been conducted for individuals exposed to birds and other animals, resulting in a positivity rate since March 2024 of 25.00% (40/160), 5.75% (23/400) respectively.